Taxation: Efficiency and Equity

 Taxation is a system that governments use to collect taxes from people and businesses, based on their income, assets, or transaction values.
 The primary purpose of taxation is to raise revenue for the government, although the government does use taxes to promote beneficial activities, such as starting a business or getting an education, or to limit undesirable behavior, such as smoking and drinking alcoholic beverages.

-Taxpayers do not like to take the time and effort to comply with the tax code nor do they want to pay taxes.
+Taxpayers dislike taking the time and effort to comply with the tax code and they certainly hate paying the taxes.
 To palliate the effects of taxation on the people, tax policy, at least nominally, strives to achieve 2 objectives: efficiency and equity.

 Tax efficiency minimizes the cost of complying with the tax code by reducing its administrative burden and by minimizing any distortions in the economy caused by the tax.
 Reducing the administrative burden not only benefits the taxpayers but also the economy since tax collection is not an objective of tax policy, but simply a requirement.
 Although tax accountants and lawyers help people to comply with the tax code and reduce their taxes, their work has no true economic worth since the need for their help could be eliminated by simplifying the tax code and facilitating the filing of taxes, especially through electronic forms.